jagtapb/jagtapb/README.md

-# Authentication using NestJS, ReactJS and MongoDB
+# Authentication using NestJS, ReactJS, and MongoDB

-This is an application for User Authentication using JWT token.
-It has frontend as ReactJS, Backend as NestJS and DB as MongoDB.
-We are using cloud MongoDB here.
-I have already setup the cluster in cloud.momgodb.com

-Logging is done using winston logger and all logs can be viewed in backend/logs files(not added in git ignore) so that it can be viewed.

-FrontEnd:-
+This application provides secure User Authentication using JWT tokens, featuring a frontend built with ReactJS, a backend powered by NestJS, and MongoDB as the chosen database solution.
+The MongoDB database is hosted in the cloud on cloud.mongodb.com, providing scalability and accessibility.

+## Key Features
+## Frontend (ReactJS)
-Directory:- reactjs-nestjs-mongo/frontend/
+    Directory: reactjs-nestjs-mongo/frontend/
-Technology:- ReactJS with Typescript.
+    Technology: ReactJS with TypeScript
-Packages:-
+    Packages:
-JWT for Authentication and Authorisation
+        JWT: Used for Authentication and Authorization.
-Redux for data storing.
+        Redux: Facilitating state management for efficient data handling.
-Axios for API calls

-BackEnd:-
+        Axios: Handling API requests seamlessly.

+## Backend (NestJS)
-Directory:- reactjs-nestjs-mongo/backend/
+    Directory: reactjs-nestjs-mongo/backend/
-Technology:- NestJS with Typescript.
+    Technology: NestJS with TypeScript
-DB:- MongoDB
+    Database: MongoDB
-Packages:-
-Mongoose fir Mongo Connection
+    Packages:
+        Mongoose: Ensuring a smooth integration with MongoDB for data storage.
-JWT for verification of API
+        JWT: Employed for API verification and security.
-Winston for logging
-bcryptjs for password encryption
+        Winston: Comprehensive logging with logs stored in the /backend/logs directory (please note that log files are not included in the .gitignore file).

 ## Getting Started

-To get started with this project, follow these steps:
+To begin working with this application, follow these steps:

-1. Clone the repository with the command "git clone https://github.com/jagtapb/jagtapb.git".
+## Frontend
+1. Navigate to the frontend directory: cd reactjs-nestjs-mongo/frontend/
-2. Install dependencies in ForntEnd and Backend.
+2. Install dependencies:
+    npm install
-3. Run the frontend and backend application.
+3. Start the frontend server:

-## Usage

-Describe how to use your project here.
+    npm run start

+The application will be accessible on port 3000.
+Open your browser and navigate to http://localhost:3000/login.

-## License
+## Backend

-This project is licensed under the Bhushan Jagtap.
+1. Navigate to the backend directory: cd reactjs-nestjs-mongo/backend/
+2. Install dependencies:
+    npm install
+3. Start the backend server in development mode:
+    npm run start:dev

+The backend server will be running on port http://localhost:8000.